 Leadership and service

-Kansas State University is the perfect place to set your scene, whatever that may be.
+Kansas State University is the perfect environment to develop your leadership mindset, skills and interests.
 You might raise money for charity, design a solar car or lead your residence hall soccer team to a championship.
+No matter your passion, K-State can help you personalize your experience to be as meaningful as possible — while still having plenty of fun.

 School of Leadership Studies